staciafj/Question_3/README.md

 The objective of this project is to apply JUnit and Java Code Coverage tools to thoroughly test and analyze a Java project hosted on GitHub.
 The primary goal is to achieve complete statement coverage for critical code modules.
 The final outcome will be a GitHub repository containing the test files and a coverage report, along with instructions on how to access and use them.

 GitHub Repository
-You can access the project repository on GitHub through the following link: Question_3 Repository
+You can access the project repository on GitHub through the following link: https://github.com/staciafj/Question_3

 Project Overview
 The project hosted on GitHub is a Java application, and our objective is to rigorously test it using JUnit and measure the code coverage using code coverage tools.
 The critical code modules, which may include if statements, switch-case statements, and for loops, will be the focus of our testing to ensure 100% statement coverage.